Hubert Humphrey: United States Senate (1949–1964)

 Humphrey chaired the Select Committee on Disarmament (84th and 85th Congresses).
 In February 1960 he introduced a bill to establish a National Peace Agency.
 With another former pharmacist, Representative Carl Durham, Humphrey cosponsored the Durham-Humphrey Amendment, which amended the Federal Food, Drug, and Cosmetic Act, defining two specific categories for medications, legend (prescription) and over-the-counter (OTC).

 As Democratic whip in the Senate in 1964, Humphrey was instrumental in the passage of the Civil Rights Act that year.
 He was a lead author of its text, alongside Senate Republican Minority Leader Everett Dirksen of Illinois.
 Humphrey's consistently cheerful and upbeat demeanor, and his forceful advocacy of liberal causes, led him to be nicknamed "The Happy Warrior" by many of his Senate colleagues and political journalists.

-While President John F. Kennedy is often credited for creating the Peace Corps, Humphrey introduced the first bill to create the Peace Corps in 1957—three years before Kennedy's University of Michigan speech.
-A trio of journalists wrote of Humphrey in 1969 that "few men in American politics have achieved so much of lasting significance.
+Humphrey introduced the first bill to create the Peace Corps in 1957—three years before John F. Kennedy's proposal.
+In 1969, three journalists wrote of Humphrey that "few men in American politics have achieved so much of lasting significance.
 It was Humphrey, not Senator [Everett] Dirksen, who played the crucial part in the complex parliamentary games that were needed to pass the Civil Rights Act of 1964.
 It was Humphrey, not John Kennedy, who first proposed the Peace Corps.
 The Food for Peace program was Humphrey's idea, and so was Medicare, passed sixteen years after he first proposed it.
 He worked for Federal aid to education from 1949, and for a nuclear-test ban treaty from 1956.
 These are the solid monuments of twenty years of effective work for liberal causes in the Senate."
-President Johnson once said that "Most Senators are minnows ...
+President Johnson once said, "Most Senators are minnows ...
 Hubert Humphrey is among the whales."

 In his autobiography, The Education of a Public Man, Humphrey wrote: